Bacteriophages: The Medicine of Tomorrow?

 What are Bacteriophages?

-Bacteriophages, often called phages for short, are viruses that specifically infect bacteria.
-They are the most common biological entities on Earth and play an important role in ecology and medicine.
+Bacteriophages, often simply called phages, are viruses that specifically infect bacteria.
+They are the most abundant biological entities on Earth and play a vital role in ecology and medicine.

 Bacteriophage